IALSA/ialsa-2016-groningen/reports/condata-for-five-studies.md

 # Exposition
 ## Ellis Island
-> all data are immigratants
+> all data are immigrants
 ## Target-H
 > everybody wants to be somebody